Atom probe tomography on metallic glasses

 How do crystallization, phase evolution and corrosion work in Fe-based metallic glasses?

 structure is detected, with no evidence to suggest that other phases appear at any subsequent time.
-Finally, the corrosion behavior of the developed phases is discussed from considerations of the obtained atomic information.
+Finally, the corrosion behavior of the developed phases is discussed from considerations of

 26 JULY 2013 VOL 341 SCIENCE